arrowtype/recursive/docs/03-slnt_ital-axis-rename-tests/README.md

 **Cons**
 - Most users don't expect clockwise slant to be negative, and this doesn't deal with that
-- The print specimen has already taken more time than the designers expected they had signed up for, so it would seem unethical to change something now, unless we can pay them for the extra time it will take to update
 - `sltn` cannot be mathematically exact between min and max values, and is only really a general amount of lean, becuase various letterforms in Italic styles generally break the general italic angle.
 (E.g. *f* often has less slant in the middle than *H*.)
 - `slnt` may not be the best axis to activate a true-italic style (See *What are Italics?* section below.)